Software Testing with Large Language Models: Survey, Landscape, and Vision: Analysis from LLM Perspective

-\textbf{Chain-of-thought (CoT) prompting} generates a sequence of short sentences to describe reasoning logics step by step (also known as reasoning chains or rationales), to eventually lead to the final answer.
-For example, for program repair from the natural language issue descriptions \cite{68codeEdits}, given the buggy code and issue report, the authors first ask the LLM to localize the bug, then they ask to explain why the localized lines are buggy, finally they ask to fix the bug.
-Another example is for generating unusual programs for fuzzing deep learning libraries, \cite{19fuzzDeepLearningLibraries} first generates a possible ``bug'' (bug description) before generating the actual ``bug-triggering'' code snippet that invokes the target API.
-The predicted bug description provides additional hint to the LLM, indicating that the generated code should try to cover specific potential buggy behavior.
+\textbf{Chain-of-thought (CoT) prompting} generates a sequence of short sentences to describe reasoning logics step by step (also known as reasoning chains or rationales) to the LLMs for generating the final answer.
+For example, for program repair from the natural language issue descriptions \cite{68codeEdits}, given the buggy code and issue report, the authors first ask the LLM to localize the bug, and then they ask it to explain why the localized lines are buggy, finally, they ask the LLM to fix the bug.
+Another example is for generating unusual programs for fuzzing deep learning libraries, Deng et al. \cite{19fuzzDeepLearningLibraries} first generate a possible ``bug'' (bug description) before generating the actual ``bug-triggering'' code snippet that invokes the target API.
+The predicted bug description provides an additional hint to the LLM, indicating that the generated code should try to cover specific potential buggy behavior.

 \textbf{Self-consistency} involves evaluating the coherence and consistency of the LLM's responses on the same input in different contexts.
-There is one study with this prompt type, and it is about debug. \cite{54explainableDebugging} employs a hypothesize-observe-conclude loop, which first generates a hypothesis about what the bug is and construct an experiment to verify, using an LLM, then decide whether the hypothesis is correct based on the experiment result (with a debugger or code execution) using an LLM, after that, depending on the conclusion, it either starts with a new hypothesis or opts to terminate the debugging process and generate a fix.
+There is one study with this prompt type, and it is about debugging.
+Kang et al. \cite{54explainableDebugging} employ a hypothesize-observe-conclude loop, which first generates a hypothesis about what the bug is and constructs an experiment to verify, using an LLM, then decide whether the hypothesis is correct based on the experiment result (with a debugger or code execution) using an LLM, after that, depending on the conclusion, it either starts with a new hypothesis or opts to terminate the debugging process and generate a fix.

+\textbf{Automatic prompt} aims to automatically generate and select the appropriate instruction for the LLMs, instead of requiring the user to manually engineer a prompt.
+Xia et al. \cite{166Fuzz4allUniversalFuzzing} introduce an auto-prompting step that automatically distils all user-provided inputs into a concise and effective prompt for fuzzing.
+Specifically, they first generate a list of candidate prompts by incorporating the user inputs and auto prompting instruction while setting the LLM at high temperature, then a small-scale fuzzing experiment is conducted to evaluate each candidate prompt, and the best one is selected.